Cranberry dal is a tart and delicious side dish for rice and Indian flatbreads.

 Easy Dinner Dishes

-Wish you all a happy new year!
-First post of the new year is for blogging marathon (BM) and the theme for this week is easy dinner dishes.
+Theme for this week is easy dinner dishes.
 Quick and easy dinner recipes come in handy on busy weeknights and specially on hectic days.
-This week I have some delicious dinner recipes and all three recipes are side dishes served with a main dish.
+This week I have some delicious dinner recipes and all three recipes; cranberry dal, vankaya masala koora and 3 ingredient sauteed English peas are side dishes.

-When I signed up for this month’s BM, I held back on some recipes which I initially planned for last month’s side dishes theme.
-I am glad I did as I could not cook anything since my last recipe post.
+When I signing up for this month’s BM, I held back on some recipes which I initially planned for last month’s side dishes theme.
+I am glad I did as I could not cook anything since the last recipe post, which was dondakaya koora.

-Cranberry dal is an easy recipe prepared just like any other dal.
-Cook dal, add cranberries to dal, cook until berries are soft and temper it.
-Hot Cranberry dal is a great side dish for any Indian flatbread and rice.
-Cranberry dal is part of the thali I posted last month.
-I made the dal with leftover cranberries from cranberry Christmas cake.
+Cranberry pappu is an easy recipe prepared just like any other dal.
+Cook dal, add cranberries, cook until berries are soft and then temper it.
+Hot Cranberry pappu is a great side dish for any Indian flatbread and rice.
+This pappu is part of the thali from last month, using leftover cranberries from cranberry Christmas cake.

 Which Lentils to use?

 Indian dal is prepared with variety of lentils.
-I used toor dal but moong, masoor and chana dal will work as well.
-I usually use toor or moong for dals and these are my preferred lentils.
+Recipe calls for toor but moong, masoor and chana dal will work as well.
+However, toor and moong are preferred dals at home.

 Fresh or Frozen Cranberries